 - Radial Nerve Compression Syndrome.
 This syndrome affects the radial nerve of the arm and can impact wrist, hand, and finger function.

-Causes of Nerve Compression Syndrome
+Nerve Compression Syndrome Causes

 Nerve compression syndrome may often be caused by repetitive injuries, such as repeated movements related to your job duties.
 However, accidents such as sprains and broken bones can also cause nerve compression syndrome.

 Certain medical conditions can also make you more susceptible to nerve compression syndromes.
+These include:

 - Autoimmune disorders, such as rheumatoid arthritis